quantombone/linux-jedi-files/README.md

 I should also take the time to describe my computing environment, which uses lots of terminals, lots of emacs, and vnc/fluxbox on my developmant machines

 Terminals/Shells:
 ZSH: I use zsh, instead of bash, which lets me use escape sequences to talk to my screen sessions GNU Screen: this lets me work on remote machines

+Emacs:
+I am a hardcore emacs nerd, I can't even tell you all the keybindings which my fingers have memorized, but damn I'm fast.

 Desktop:
 Fluxbox@Work, MacOSX@Home/Laptop